50 Years Since

 Three men hunch over an apparatus, peering intently at a read-out or monitor that isn't visible from the camera perspective.

-As one of just three ‘meson factories’ in the world, TRIUMF quickly became renowned as one of the most in-demand laboratories in international science – a world-unique facility where researchers could wield beams of short-lived particles to explore deeper into the atomic nucleus than ever before.
+As one of just three ‘meson factories’ in the world, TRIUMF quickly became one of the most in-demand laboratories in international science – a globally unique facility where researchers could wield beams of short-lived particles to explore deeper into the atomic nucleus than ever before.

 A collection of 4 headshot images of middle-aged men, beneath a small hand-made note that comprises data recorded from an experiment and a small, taped histogram showing plotted data points arranging in a descending line.

-“Richard Feynman visited TRIUMF in the winter of 1974.
-I showed him the beginning of Beamline 1A, which I was building with John Vincent.
-He asked me what I was going to do with it and I said, “Studying the weak interaction!”.
+“Richard Feynman visited TRIUMF in 1974.
+I showed him the beginning of Beamline 1A (…) he asked me what I was going to do with it.
+I said, ‘Studying the weak interaction!’

-He shuddered and replied: “At that low an energy?”; while I don’t remember if I answered “Surely you’re joking, Dr. Feynman!“, I should have.”
+I don’t remember if I answered ‘Surely you’re joking, Dr. Feynman!’, but I should have.”

 Decorative.

-Prime Minister Pierre Trudeau officially commissioned TRIUMF’s 520 MeV cyclotron on February 9, 1976, bringing a wider national recognition for the lab and its work at the leading edge of physics and engineering.
+Prime Minister Pierre Trudeau presided over the official commissioning of TRIUMF’s 520 MeV cyclotron on February 9, 1976, bringing a wider national recognition for the lab and its work at the leading edge of physics and engineering.

-“A grad student at the time anticipated the visit of then-Prime Minister, Pierre Trudeau, to officially open TRIUMF in February of 1976.
-He climbed up on the the roof of the M20 garage and spelled out in big letters with masking tape:
+“A grad student, anticipating the visit of Prime Minister Trudeau, climbed up on the roof of the M20 garage and spelled out in big letters with masking tape:

 “Make Love not Mesons.”